dblock/code.dblock.org/_posts/2014/2014-04-26-hex-crayola-and-ios7-colors-with-edcolor.markdown

 comments: true
 dblog_post_id: 412
 ---
-If you are in the market for a color library, you’ll find many.
+If you are in the market for a color library, you'll find many.
 I needed to convert a hex color into a _UIColor_.
 Let's try with Artsy purple.
 Rumor is that it was inspired by Kenny Scharf's "Purple".

 {% highlight objc %}
 + (UIColor *)artsyPurple